jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 2. We manually include the module containing EC2-specific settings.

-If you change `toplevel` to `amazonImage`, you've actually completely replicated the `nixosGenerate` functionality, and you're back to building an AMI!
+If you change `toplevel` to `amazonImage`, you've actually completely replicated the `nixosGenerate` functionality, and you're back to building an AMI.
 If you've come this far, it's actually worth considering dropping `nixos-generators` altogether, and manually implementing the same functionality.
 You lose a bit of readability, but gain a bit of transparency, and it's good practice with NixOS nuts and bolts.
 At the very least, I recommend studying the `nixos-generators` source code, since it doesn't actually do that much.